 Spay and neutering of pets was only used when pet owners wished it up until very recently.
 I believe the first spay and neuter clinic opened up in 1969 or 1970.
 And it wasn’t until the 1990s that people started to fix their animals more often as a responsible pet owner instead of just a human convenience.
 Is it any wonder that it is not yet mandatory across the country?

 Feral cats are also a result of unfixed lost or abandoned pets.
-One female cat can have 3 litters a year, starting at only 16 weeks old.
+One female cat can have 3 litters a year, going into heat as early as 4 months old.
 The situation is dire.
 TNR works, but only if we get people to fix their pets, stop abandoning their unfixed cats and kittens, and get EVERYONE in the community to work together to fix the problem.

 So even if you dislike cats.
 Even if you hate feral cats.
 Fix them!!
 Fixing them means fewer cats for you to deal with if nothing else.